supminn/neoG_eCommerce/ReadME.md

 # eCommerce Application

+This e-commerce application would have the following features.
+It is being built on ReactJS.
+The main hooks being used here are useContext and useReducer.

-## Functionalities to be implemented:
+## Functionalities to be implemented

 1. Product Listing Page
     * List of products